Metcalfe's Markets offering color-coded wristbands to signal social contact comfort level

-But now, as restrictions are being loosened and vaccination rates continue to climb, the stores are looking to help customers navigate this "awkward period of transition" to normalcy, CEO and president Tim Metcalfe said.
+But now, as COVID-19 restrictions are being loosened and vaccination rates continue to climb, the stores are looking to help customers navigate this “awkward period of transition” to normalcy, president and CEO Tim Metcalfe said.

 Red signals that others should maintain 6 feet of social distance with no exceptions.
 Yellow indicates the person is still being cautious, while green signals a willingness for others to engage in close interactions.